biddu/biddu.github.io/index.md

 The project is a collaboration between several universities and industries such as [Universitat Politechnica de Valencia](https://www.upv.es/en), [Universitat Politechnica de Catalunya](https://www.upc.edu/ca), [TU Delft](https://www.tudelft.nl/en/), [University of Siegen](https://www.uni-siegen.de/start/), [Universita Degli Studi di Catania](https://www.unict.it/), [Equal1 Laboratories, Ireland](https://www.equal1.com/), [the Barcelona Supercomputing Center](https://www.bsc.es/), [University College Dublin](https://www.ucd.ie/), and the [Ecole Polytechnique Federale de Lausanne (EPFL)](https://www.epfl.ch/en/).

 <br />
-<sub><sup>This project has received funding from the European Union’s Horizon Pathfinder program, under grant agreement No  101099697.
-This website reflects only the author’s view and the EC is not responsible for any use that may be made of the information it contains. </sup></sub>
+<sub>This project has received funding from the European Union’s Horizon Pathfinder program, under grant agreement No  101099697.
+This website reflects only the author’s view and the EC is not responsible for any use that may be made of the information it contains. </sub>

 <br />